apify/apify-docs/docs/web_scraping_101.md

 RPA allows you to handle [use cases](https://apify.com/use-cases/rpa) like filling forms or uploading files while you get on with more important tasks.
 And it's not just simple tasks you can automate.
 How about [processing your invoices](https://apify.com/katerinahronik/toggl-invoice-download) or automating your sales processes?

+## Is web scraping legal?

+In a word, yes.
+Of course, it has a code of ethics and regulations, which you should always adhere to.
+[Find out more](https://blog.apify.com/is-web-scraping-legal/) over at Apify Blog.

 ## [](#additional-resources) Additional resources

 If you would like to learn more, check out [The Beginner's Guide to Web Scraping](https://apify.com/web-scraping), which explains the basics of web scraping, why you should do it, and helpful tips on how to get started.